euphonie/study-notes/Engineering Tools/Software Eng/Reliable Cloud Infrastructure.md

 		- Adding more teams
 		- Increases speed
 	- Being able to scale the microservices independently based on their requirements
+- Things to take into account
+	- Strong contracts need to be defined between microservices
+	- Allow for independent deployment cycles and rollback
+	- Facilitate concurrent AB release testing on subsystems
+	-
 - Pros
 	- Easier to develop and maintain
 	- Reduced risk when deploying new versions